halcyonmobile/retrofit-oauth2-helper/README.md

 - The refresh token is used to get a new access token.

-When the refresh token expires you will get 401 Unauthorized from the server, at this point you will need to call a request with the refresh token, from that request you will get a new access and refresh token.
+When the access token expires you will get 401 Unauthorized from the server, at this point you will need to call a request with the refresh token, from that request you will get a new access and refresh token.

 With retrofit there is a class Authenticator which is triggered on a background thread when your request fails with 401.